byomart/Facial-Recognition/README.md

   <img src="https://github.com/fbayomartinez/Facial-Recognition/assets/163590683/aa7b074c-38df-4191-ac8b-756cf8ff77e5" alt="people_tracked_MTCNN-ezgif com-video-to-gif-converter" width="550">
 </p>

-When training YOLOv8, VGG-Face provides higher accuracy and better overall performance compared to CASIA-WebFace.
-VGG-Face, known for its wide diversity and high quality of facial images, enables YOLOv8 to achieve higher levels of reliability and accuracy in face recognition tasks.
-On the other hand, although CASIA-WebFace is a robust and extensive dataset, the results suggest that its performance with YOLOv8 does not reach the same level of effectiveness as VGG-Face.
+When using Inception Resnet (IR) models in pytorch, pretrained on VGGFace2 and CASIA-Webface, VGGFace2 provides higher accuracy and better overall performance compared to CASIA-WebFace.
+VGGFace2, known for its wide diversity and high quality of facial images, enables to achieve higher levels of reliability and accuracy in face recognition tasks.
+On the other hand, although CASIA-WebFace is a robust and extensive dataset, the results suggest that its performance with IR does not reach the same level of effectiveness as VGGFace2.